jasonracey/ExifReader/README.md

 $ ./run.sh "-p ~/Pictures"
 ```

-To read exif data from only jpg and tif files in the ~/Pictures directory:
+To read exif data from only jpg files in the ~/Pictures directory:
 ```
-$ ./run.sh "-p ~/Pictures jpg,tif"
+$ ./run.sh "-p ~/Pictures jpg"
 ```